KSneijders/AoE2-2v1/resources/default-ruleset.md

     // The following options are available
     // [
     //  'random'                    # Picks a random map for you
-    //  'random_pick_defendant'     # Picks random maps for you based on quantity.
+    //  'random_pick_defendants'     # Picks random maps for you based on quantity.
 Then you choose from those
     //  'random_pick_challengers'   # Picks random maps for you based on quantity.
 Then you choose from those
     //  'defendants'                # Defendants will choose the map
     //  'challengers'               # Challenger will choose the map